karllhughes/learn/_posts/2022-02-10-the-best-ai-writing-software-in-2022.md

 date: 2022-02-10T09:41:11.438Z
 img: /assets/posts/ai-writing.jpg
 ---
 I’m super excited about AI-powered writing software.
 You might think that as a writer, I’d be afraid of AI taking my job, but in truth, I think it’s only going to empower more people to create better content over time.
-That said, AI writing software has a ways to go before we’ll be using it to write for clients at [Draft.dev](https://draft.dev/).
+That said, AI writing software has ways to go before we’ll be using it to write for clients at [Draft.dev](https://draft.dev/).

 In this post, I’ll compare four of the most popular AI writing assistants.
 I’ll be assessing how well they work on the different [types of technical content we write](https://draft.dev/content-types), how easy they are to use, and the value for your money.